ROCm/hipSOLVER/docs/source/compat_types.rst

 *****

 hipSOLVER defines types and enumerations that are internally converted to cuBLAS/cuSOLVER or rocBLAS/rocSOLVER types at runtime.
-Next we list the types used in the compatibility API.
+Here we list the types used in the compatibility API.

 hipSOLVER compatibility API types
 ====================================

-.. contents:: List of types in compatibility API
+.. contents:: List of types in the compatibility API
    :local:
    :backlinks: top